Mark-Seaman/GhostWriter/GhostWriterProject/Milestone-1/Requirements/GhostWriter-ProductFeatures.md

 **Reader Experience** - Readers can use the Ghost Writer app directly to read published material.
-**Direct Editing Experience** - Author can use Ghost Writer alone to edit the content.
+**Direct Editing Experience** - Authors can use Ghost Writer alone to edit the content.
 **Instant Publication** - Tools within GhostWriter provide painless publication in less than one minute.
 **Writing Assistant** - ChatGPT is integrated and useful for Ideation, Outlining, Drafting